-Wherever trees shade the ground, early feeding and seeding afford still another advantage.
+Wherever trees shade the grass and ground, an early feeding and seeding affords still another advantage.
 The grass gets a chance to become firmly entrenched before leaves appear on the trees.

 Being well established, it can better thrive in the shade and meet the competition of the tree roots.
 Each day’s start in advance of the shade means added strength to new grass.